-A day in the Acorn Room includes plenty of time to explore and play both within the classroom and outdoors.
+A day in the nursery program includes plenty of time to explore and play both within the classroom and outdoors.
 Children will participate in free play inside and out, circle time, puppet stories and a daily activity such as bread baking, painting or seasonal crafts.There is also time for practical work, care for our environment and gathering time for finger games, songs and stories.

 Age: 4 – 6

 5 days a week, half and full days available

 In our mixed age Kindergarten, the children are active participants in all aspects of the day: Time in nature, preparing and serving snack, baking bread, finger knitting, watercolor painting, laundry and cleaning time.
 A great emphasis is placed on establishing a harmonious, cooperative classroom culture where children learn respect for themselves, others and their physical environment.
 Children’s readiness for abstract learning is prepared through imaginative, physical and experiential activities.
 A love of language as the basis for reading is consciously cultivated through the use of story, poetry, rhyme and song.